Moltard/BspZipGUI/README.md

 ## How to use

-Select a game, a custom folder you defined and load a bsp file.
+Select a game you defined (3 are setup per default), a custom folder you defined and load a BSP.

 Check 'Use Directory Whitelist' (recommended) to only pack files from whitelisted directories (see Settings).

 <img src="Images/MainMenu.jpg" width="60%" />